inbucket/book.inbucket.org/src/configuration/global.md

 should probably select `info`, but a busy shared installation would be better off with `warn` or `error`.

+## Log Coloring

+- Name: `NO_COLOR`
+- Default: *empty-string*
+- Values: *empty-string* (false) or *anything* (true)

+This setting is not specific to Inbucket, so there is no `INBUCKET_` prefix, but is widely supported by many command line tools.
+It is used to disable color in log output.

+If set to any value, Inbucket will not use color in log output.
+This is useful when redirecting logs to a file, systemd or other non-interactive output.
+Color is always disabled when logging as JSON or to a file.

 ## Lua Script

 - Name: `INBUCKET_LUA_PATH`